researchsetup/researchsetup.github.io/researchmodel.md

 #### Applying for a PhD

-It is clear that one hopes to admit graduate students that have the capacity to work on research that have high $E[Impact\|p]$.
+It is clear that one hopes to admit graduate students that have the capacity to work on research that have high $E[impact\|p]$.
 Faculty reviewers naturally seek to estimate each of the model terms from the application and interviews.

 The quantifiable ones that are easier to measure are also what the PhD certifies: $P(o\|evid,assum)P(evid\|you)$.
 If you have done past research or complex projects, they can be used to demonstrate _technical competence_.
 This simply means it is more likely that you can learn and complete projects of interest.
 This doesn't mean you need to know everything - that's the purpose of taking relevant classes, working on starter research projects, and interning.
 If you assume that faculty are risk adverse, they will look for students with enough samples to better estimate $P(o\|evid,assum)P(evid\|you)$.